Viral Hepatitis C

 - You are stuck with an infected needle.
 This includes accidental needle sticks, use of illegal drugs, or infected needles used during procedures such as tattooing.

-- You have a wound or cut, you touch an object with infected blood or body fluids on it, and then you touch your wound.
+- Your wound or cut touches an object with infected blood or body fluids on it.

 - You share personal items, such as razors, toothbrushes, or nail clippers with someone who has hepatitis C.

 - You have sexual contact with someone who has hepatitis C.

 - You received a blood transfusion (before July 1992) or organ transplant (before 1987).